webbgroup/certified-aws-developer-associate-notes/4-aws-security/advanced-iam.md

 - Example2:
     - IAM Role attached to EC2 instance, authorizes RW on "my_bucket"
     - S3 Bucket Policy explicitly denies the access from the IAM Role
-    - EC2 can not read adn write from the bucket, because explicit deny has higher priority then the expliced allow
+    - EC2 can not read and write from the bucket because explicit deny has higher priority then the explicit allow
 - Example3:
     - IAM Role attached to EC2 instance, no S3 bucket permissions
     - S3 Bucket Policy explicitly allows RW to the IAM Role